 Each month, a seasonal fruit or vegetable will be featured on the Food Services website to help introduce students to new and healthy foods.
 Nutritional benefits, fun facts, and simple recipes will be highlighted to encourage students to eat a rainbow of fruits and vegetables.

-Click to view the Fruit/Vegetable of the Month:
+Click to view the Harvest of each Month:

 For even more information and fun activities about fruits and vegetables, visit: http://www.fruitsandveggiesmorematters.org